What is Jesus really saying in Matthew 5:48?

 Jesus was perfect – for you and for me.
 Jesus came to earth not so much to show us what to do, but to do it for us.
 But not only did Jesus live perfectly for us; he also suffered God’s punishment for every last one of our sins.
 And he doesn’t demand that we pay him back!

-I hope you will take the time to explore the other articles where we discuss this in more depth.
 The stakes are incredibly high.
 Take the time to see how Scripture, in many different ways, says that there is only one way that anybody will be accepted by God on Judgment Day.
 The only way is by relying only on what Jesus has already done for you.